noithytiff/notes/README.md

 Notes and Tricks
 =====

-I summarize some tricks, hacks and notes during here.
+I summarize some tricks, hacks and notes here.